How to join a Strings in a Vector into a String in Rust example

 One-Two-Three

-Another example is to join the strings using a blank space
+Another example involves joining the strings using a blank space.

 fn main() {